Ritalin Addiction: Side Effects, Signs of Withdrawal & Overdose

 Adderall and Ritalin both keep the neurotransmitters dopamine and norepinephrine in the brain longer.
 But Adderall, unlike Ritalin, causes the brain to release more dopamine and norepinephrine.
 From an abuse standpoint, Ritalin may be more desirable to some because its effects set in and peak sooner than those associated with Adderall.

+There is an important different between signs and symptoms, although the two terms are often used interchangeably.
+A person who abuses a drug will physically experience a symptom.
+A person who observes the effect of the symptom understands it to be a sign.
+A discussion of the physical signs of Ritalin abuse necessarily focuses on what’s visibly apparent when a person is abusing Ritalin.
 From a clinical standpoint, in order for individuals to be diagnosed with a substance use disorder, the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), must be consulted.
 The DSM-5 no longer uses the separate terms abuse, physical dependence, and addiction.
 Rather, the DSM-5 created one category — substance use disorder — as a continuum from mild to moderate to severe.
 The DSM-5 has provided sub-classifications of substance use disorders, including stimulant use disorder, which is where Ritalin abuse or addiction would fall.

 In order for a mental health expert to diagnosis a person with a stimulant use disorder, at least two of a possible 11 symptoms must be present within the same one-year period.
 The following is a list of the 11 criteria/symptoms (paraphrased and adapted to Ritalin):